OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 ---
-title: SQL Server Databases
+title: SQL Server databases
 description: Octopus integrates with numerous tools to handle automated database deployments.
 position: 140
 ---

 There are a variety of ways for Octopus Deploy to deploy to SQL Server.
 Octopus Deploy integrates with many third-party tools, both free and commercial.
 This section will provide a broad outline of approaches, tooling, and recommended configuration.

-## Approaches to Database Change Management {#SQLServerdatabases-Approachestodatabasechangemanagement}
+## Approaches to database change management {#SQLServerdatabases-Approachestodatabasechangemanagement}

 There are two main approaches to deploying databases.